NateEag/nateeag.com/pages/software/ideas.md

 The FDA has a branded food products database that would be a decent baseline for "scan a UPC and add calories to the day".

-Pair that with their regular nutritient database and a source of meal ingredients and amounts (like an OSS recipe database, perhaps?), and I think most meals could be pretty quick to enter.
+Pair that with their regular nutrient database and a source of meal ingredients and amounts (like an OSS recipe database, perhaps?), and I think most meals could be pretty quick to enter.